Amaterisa/CatchenBoardGame/README.md

-# GretchenBoardGame
+# Catchen Boardgame
-A drinking board game of the meme queen
+A drinking game with my pets as part of the board